plumdeq/neuro-onto-part/README.md

 ## Computing clusters

-`compute_clusters.py` takes in the converted lexical index and computes embeddings with starspace: `word1 x1 x2 ... xn`.
-Then, it computes aggregated vectors, and finally outputs clusters per set of words.
-This script will
+`compute_clusters.py` takes in the converted lexical index files found in `LOGMAP_DIR`, **and per each lexical index file it** computes embeddings with
+starspace: `word1 x1 x2 ... xn`.
+Then, it computes aggregated vectors, and
-populate:
+finally outputs clusters per set of words.
+This script will populate:

 * `CONVERTED_DIR` with starspace model and embeddings
 * `RESULTS_DIR` with the clusters